proedgeconsultsng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Created a script to list file in a new file
 Created a script to duplicate last line
 Created a script to delete all js files
+Created a script to count number of dirs and sub dirs